-The period of Executive's employment under this Agreement shall commence on January 17, 2011 ("Employment Date"), and shall continue for a period of two (2) years, and shall automatically be renewed for successive one (1) year periods on each anniversary of the Employment Date thereafter, unless Executive's employment is terminated in accordance with Section 5 below.
+The period of Executive's employment under this Agreement began on June 13, 2011 ("Employment Date"), and may be terminated by either party pursuant to Section 5 below.
 The period during which Executive is employed hereunder shall be referred to as the "Employment Period."

-3. Duties and Responsibilities.
+3. Duties and Responsibilities

-(a) Executive shall serve as the Senior Vice President, Customer Experience, reporting to the Chief Executive Officer of the Company.
-In such capacity, Executive shall perform such duties and have the power, authority, and functions consistent with such position, as may be deemed appropriate for the position and assigned to Executive from time to time by the Chief Executive Officer or the Board of Directors (the "Board") of the Company.

-(b) Executive shall devote substantially all of her working time, attention and energies to the business of the Company, and its affiliated entities.
-Executive may make and manage her personal investments (provided such investments in other activities do not violate, in any material respect, the provisions of Section 10 of this Agreement), be involved in charitable and professional activities, and, with the prior written consent of the Board, serve on boards of other for profit entities, provided such activities do not materially interfere with the performance of her duties hereunder or create a conflict of interest (however, the Board does not typically allow officers to serve on more than one public company board at a time).
+- (a) Executive shall serve as Chef Strategy Officer.
+In such capacity, Executive shall perform such duties and have the power, authority, and functions consistent with such position, as may be deemed appropriate for the position and assigned to Executive from time to time by the Chief Executive Officer or the Board of Directors (the "Board") of the Company. - (b) Executive shall devote substantially all of his working time, attention and energies to the business of the Company, and its affiliated entities.
+Executive may make and manage his personal investments (provided such investments in other activities do not violate, in any material respect, the provisions of Section 10 of this Agreement), be involved in charitable and professional activities, and, with the prior written consent of the Board, serve on boards of other for profit entities, provided such activities do not materially interfere with the performance of his duties hereunder or create a conflict of interest (however, the Board does not typically allow officers to serve on more than one public company board at a time).